RuwanthiLakshika/FreeHireHub--Get-Hire-or-Hire-People-Free/README.md

 MongoDB Compass: Simplifies data visualization and management, providing a user-friendly interface for accessing and interacting with your MongoDB data.

 MongoDB Atlas Search: Enhances search capabilities by indexing every field and text, ensuring employers can find the best match not just by title but by any relevant text in the candidates' profiles.

-Client-Side Field Encryption: Ensures the security of sensitive information, giving both job seekers and employers peace of mind.

 ### Highlights: